-TXT records (opens new window) to map a DNS name, like
+TXT records (opens new window) to map a DNS name, such as

-en.wikipedia-on-ipfs.org (opens new window), to an IPFS address.
+en.wikipedia-on-ipfs.org (opens new window), to either an IPFS address or an IPNS name.
 Because you can edit your DNS records, you can use them to always point to the latest version of an object in IPFS.
 Since DNSLink uses DNS records, you can assign names, paths, and sub-domains that are easy to type, read, and remember.